maduhu/ilp-service/README.md

 ## Notes for Application Layer Protocol Implementors

 The `ilp-service` is designed to be used to build Interledger payments and the Interledger Payment Request (IPR) Transport Layer protocol into Application Layer protocols.
 This section includes some notes and considerations for implementors of Application Layer protocols using this service.

-### Integer Amounts

-The Interledger protocol uses integer amounts denominated in the smallest unit supported by a given ledger.
-This makes interoperability simpler but may be unusual to developers building on top of this service.

-To convert a decimal amount into an Interledger integer amount, the decimal value should be shifted by the ledger's supported scale.
-For example, if a ledger supports a scale of 4, the amount `123.45` would be converted into the Interledger amount `1234500`.

-The Five Bells Ledger API includes the ledger scale in the [Ledger Metadata](https://github.com/LevelOneProject/Docs/blob/master/ILP/ledger-adapter.md#get-server-metadata).

 ### ILP Addresses